 Due to the significance of these witnesses to the likelihood of success on either side, in many instances the Government will attempt to delay identifying its experts and producing their reports.

-It’s critical for a federal lawyer on the defense side to hold the Government to its duty to produce such key discovery early.
-A federal criminal defense attorney will even go so far as to request that the Court set Government expert report disclosure deadlines as soon as possible after arraignment.
+It’s critical for a federal criminal defense lawyer on the defense side to hold the Government to its duty to produce such key discovery early.
+They will even go so far as to request that the Court set Government expert report disclosure deadlines as soon as possible after arraignment.
 Why?
 Because the Government’s experts’ qualifications and opinions are useful to the defense’s selection and retention of its own experts.

 Selecting and utilizing chief defense experts is crucial in establishing and executing a successful trial defense.
 Of course, the number and kinds of experts are specific to each case.
 However, as an example, in all prosecutions related to health care, at a minimum a defense medical expert must be engaged.
 And, in most cases, a billing and coding expert will also be necessary to the defense.

-As your federal criminal defense attorney makes a detailed review of the evidence, they will be able to identify the most qualified experts necessary for defending your case.
+As your federal criminal defense attorneys make a detailed review of the evidence, they will be able to identify the most qualified experts necessary for defending your case.